 On June 8, 2020, the Company announced that it had added a third property area to the project, under a separate option agreement.
 The Maquinchao area is comprised of two adjacent concessions of 500 and 1500 hectares respectively.
-The properties are located approximately 70 kilometres south-southwest of the Puzzle concessions, in Rio Negro.
 Golden Arrow signed an option agreement to earn 100% of the properties.
 The owner will retain 1% net smelter royalty.
 There are no minimum work commitments.
+Work permits and surface agreements were approved early in 2022.